-“I noticed that not all photos are backed up on Google Photos on my new iPhone.
+“I noticed that Google Photos didn't backup all photos on my new iPhone.
 It states that ‘Backup is complete’, but only about half of the photos that I took a couple of days ago are backed up.
 I have reset my phone and Google Photos app and it didn't try to sync.
 What should I do now?”

 However, Google Photos doesn’t always work well.
 Some users have increasingly complained about the “Google Photos says backup complete but not” issue.
 In those kinds of situations, some of your photos may not be uploaded successfully to Google Photos.
 So, it would be a nightmare if you deleted those photos on your local devices while Google Photos didn’t save them.